griddynamics/Behavior-Analytic-Starter-Kit/Chapter 3.md

 It should take about 10 minutes for the application to come up.
 Once web store launched successfully you can see URL to web store web UI on application output panel.

+If you failed to successfully launch the applications, please refer to our Troubleshooting (LINK) page, or return to Chapter 2 to reconfigure your settings.

 How does Qubell know how to deploy this Web Store?
 --------------------------------------------------